wcasper/math407spring2021/homework/hw1.md

 * typed up in $$\LaTeX$$ and submitted as a PDF on Canvas
 * written legibly on blank paper, scanned into a PDF and then uploaded on Canvas
-* written on ancient parchement with a quill and then flown to the instructor via owl post like in Harry Potter If you go with the first strategy, you may wish to check out Overleaf which is a free and intuitive website for generating $$\LaTeX$$ documents online
+* written on ancient parchement with a quill and then flown to the instructor via owl post like in Harry Potter

+If you go with the first strategy, you may wish to check out Overleaf which is a free and intuitive website for generating $$\LaTeX$$ documents online.
 If you wish to use the second method and don't own a scanner at home, you can check out the numerous scanning apps available for smartphones.

 Problem 1: (Fraleigh Section 0 Problem 11) List the elements in $$\{a,b,c\}\times\{1,2,c\}$$.